Dieter Meier: Artist

 As a conceptual artist, he exhibits at art exhibitions.
 He began his career as a performance artist in the late 1960s.
-In 1972 as part of Documenta 5, Meier installed a commemorative plaque at the railway station in Kassel (Germany) which read: "On 23 March 1994, from 3 to 4 pm, Dieter Meier will stand on this plaque".
+In 1972 as part of Documenta 5 art exhibition, Meier installed a commemorative plaque at the railway station in Kassel (Germany) which read: "On 23 March 1994, from 3 to 4 pm, Dieter Meier will stand on this plaque".
 He honored the promise 22 years later.

 Meier has directed films and videos, including German music group Alphaville's "Big in Japan" video.
 His wife Monique also took a part in the video.

 In the 1990s Meier continued his performance art, designed silk scarves and was involved with ReWATCH, a company that recycles cans into watches.
 In the late nineties, he bought 2200 hectare of land in Argentina, a four-hour drive away from Buenos Aires.
 The ranch is named "Ojo de Agua".
 His restaurant and store in Zürich has the same name from which he sells wine, meat, corn and soy products.

 Acting

-In 1989, Meier played a demimonde businessman in the Swiss drama-comedy Leo Sonnyboy by Rolf Lyssy, and in 1992 he had a part in the Daniel Schmid comedy, Hors Saison.
-In 2006 he acted in the bit part of 'Gamsie' in National Lampoon's Pledge This!
+In 1989, Meier played a demimonde businessman in the Swiss drama-comedy Leo Sonnyboy by Rolf Lyssy, and in 1992, he had a part in the Daniel Schmid comedy, Hors Saison.
+In 2006, he acted in the bit part of 'Gamsie' in National Lampoon's Pledge This!
 In 2013, he played a furrier in the film Finsterworld.